 For heavier work, I opt for leather.
 These gloves have a leather palm with Velcro wrist closure, so they stay put on your hand and you're less likely to get debris down the top of your glove.

-For those who garden gloveless, set them up with some homemade lotion bars.
+For those who garden gloveless, set them up with some hard lotion bars.
 These smell great and work wonders on dry skin.

 A sturdy basket like this Maine garden hod is another good option for gathering fruits and veggies.
-Made in Maine and built with a combination of wood and vinyl coated metal mesh.
+It's made in Maine and built with a combination of wood and vinyl coated metal mesh.

 If you have someone on your gift list who love fresh mushrooms, you can't get any fresher than those your grow on your own.
 Mushroom kits also make a unique gift, because no two ever grow quite the same.
-Amazon carries an assortment of mushroom growing kits, including:
+True Leaf Market carries mushroom growing kits, growing logs, and plug spawn.

 Gardening Gifts to Dress Up the Garden

 For the pet people – marked paths help keep pooches from walking through the middle of your garden beds.

 This Spoontiques Dog Crossing Stepping Stone is a cute way to dress them up.
 (I still highly recommend working with your dog to establish “yes” and “no” areas for digging.)